Arthur K. Wheelock Jr.

-Arthur Kingsland Wheelock Jr. (born May 13, 1943, in Uxbridge) is an American art historian, who served as Curator of Northern Baroque Paintings at the National Gallery of Art in Washington, D.C. until retiring in 2018.
+Arthur Kingsland Wheelock Jr. (born May 13, 1943, in Uxbridge, Massachusetts) is an American art historian, who served as Curator of Northern Baroque Paintings at the National Gallery of Art in Washington, D.C. until retiring in 2018.
 Wheelock also teaches as a professor of art history at the University of Maryland.

 Early life and education

 The son of Arthur, former president of Stanley Woolen Mill, and Ann Kneass, Wheelock grew up in Uxbridge and graduated from Phillips Exeter Academy in 1961.
 His father's side is descendant from Ralph Wheelock, attributed to be the forerunner of founding public education in the United States.
 Wheelock then received a Bachelor of Arts in art history from Williams College in 1965 and was part of the Delta Upsilon fraternity.
 He then went on to receive a Doctor of Philosophy from Harvard University in 1973.
 Wheelock's dissertation was titled "The Shifting Relationship of Perspective to Optics and its Manifestation in Paintings by Artists in Delft around 1650."
 In 2018, he received the honorary degree of Doctor of Arts from Dickinson University.